mathewa6/MathJax-Node-Accessibility-Demo/readme.md

 5. You are done with the presets now. *MathJax-Node-Accessibility-Demo* requires a number of *Node.js* modules in order to be executed.
 To install these modules just follow these two steps:
    5.1 With commandline navigate to the *MathJax-Node-Accessibility-Demo* folder. `server.js` is located in this folder.
    5.2 Exectue the `npm install` command.
 This will trigger the Node Package Manager to install all dependencies (which are defined in package.json) for you.

 6. Everything is set up now.
 Run `node server.js` to start the application.
- Process manager like [PM2](https://www.npmjs.com/package/pm2) is recommended for production use.
+ Process manager like [PM2](https://www.npmjs.com/package/pm2) are recommended for production use.

 ## Endpoints:
 - /access (**GET**)